-3.3 Single Sign-on Options
+3.3 SINGLE SIGN-ON OPTIONS

 SSO is a technology that uses federated identity management to authenticate and authorize users across multiple applications on a system by sharing identity attributes.
 Some identity and access management solutions provide SSO as part of their broader security service.
-Once the user authenticates to the SSO, it user a password vouching for the user's identity to log them in to authorized services.
+Once the user authenticates to the SSO, it uses a password vouching for the user's identity to log them in to authorized services.
 SSO controls what identity information the system shares with each application.

-CISA encourages agencies to implement an SSO with a modern, open standard protocol for increased security and usability as they transition to passwordless authentication.
-As agencies pursue the opportunity to integrate and leverage cloud-based SSO solutions, they may consult the General Services Administration (GSA) SSO playbook for additional details regarding SSO implementation.19
+CISA encourages agencies to implement an SSO with a modern, open standard protocol (e.g., OIDC or OAuth 2.0, see Commonly Used SSO Protocols later in this subsection) for increased security and usability as they transition to passwordless authentication.
+As agencies pursue the opportunity to integrate and leverage cloud-based SSO solutions, they may consult the General Services Administration (GSA) SSO playbook for additional details regarding SSO implementation.24